terraform

 - To call a module means to "include" the contents of that module into the configuration with specific values for its

-. - The "calling" happens via the
+input variables. - The "calling" happens via the